open-edge-insights/eii-core/README.md

  You can edit the configs of each of these streams within the `build/multi_instance` directory.
 To generate the consolidated `docker compose` and `eii_config.json` file, rerun the `builder.py` command.

-  > **Note**
+  > Note
   >
   > - The multi-instance feature support of Builder works only for the video pipeline i.e., **usecases/video-streaming.yml** use case alone and not with any other use case yml files like **usecases/video-streaming-storage.yml** and so on.
 Also, it doesn't work for cases without the `-f` switch.
 The previous example will work with any positive number for `-v`.
 To learn more about using the multi-instance feature with the DiscoverHistory tool, see [Multi-instance feature support for the builder script with the DiscoverHistory tool](https://github.com/open-edge-insights/eii-tools/blob/master/DiscoverHistory/README.md#multi-instance-feature-support-for-the-builder-script-with-the-discoverhistory-tool).
-  > - If you are running the multi-instance config for the first time, it is recommended to not change the default config.json file and docker-compose.yml file in the VideoIngestion and VideoAnalytics directories.
+  > - If you are running the multi-instance config for the first time, it is recommended to not change the default `config.json` file and the `docker-compose.yml` file in the `VideoIngestion` and `VideoAnalytics` directories.
-  > - If you are not running the multi-instance config for the first time, the existing config.json and docker-compose.yml files in the `build/multi_instance` directory will be used to generate the consolidated eii-config.json and docker-compose files.
+  > - If you are not running the multi-instance config for the first time, the existing `config.json` and `docker-compose.yml` files in the `build/multi_instance` directory will be used to generate the consolidated `eii-config.json` and `docker-compose` files.
-  > - The docker-compose.yml files present withn the `build/multi_instance` directory will have the updated service_name, container_name, hostname, AppName, ports and secrets for that respective instance.
+  > - The docker-compose.yml files present within the `build/multi_instance` directory will have the updated service_name, container_name, hostname, AppName, ports and secrets for that respective instance.
   > - The config.json file in the `build/multi_instance` directory will have the updated Name, Type, Topics, Endpoint, PublisherAppname, ServerAppName and AllowedClients for the interfaces section and incremented rtsp port number for the config section of that respective instance.
   > - Ensure that all the containers are down before running the multi-instance configuration.
-Run `docker-compose down` before running `builder.py` for multi-instance configuration.
+Run the `docker-compose down` command before running `builder.py` for the multi-instance configuration.

-### Generate benchmarking configs using builder
+### Generate benchmarking configs using Builder

 Use the `-d` or the `override_directory` flag to provide a different set of `docker-compose.yml` and `config.json` files other than the existing files in every service directory.
 The `-d` or the `override_directory` flag indicates to search for the required set of files within a directory provided by the flag.
 For example, to pick files from a directory named benchmarking, you can run the following command:

   ```sh
      python3 builder.py -d benchmarking
   ```

-> **Note**
+> Note
 >
 > - If you use the override directory feature of the builder then include all the 3 files mentioned in the previous example.
-If you do not include a file in the override directory then the builder will omit that service in the final config that is generated.
+If you do not include a file in the override directory then the Builder will omit that service in the final config that is generated.
 > - Adding the `AppName` of the subscriber or client container in the `subscriber_list of builder_config.json` allows you to spawn a single subscriber or client container that is subscribing or receiving on multiple publishers or server containers.
 > - Multiple containers specified by the `-v` flag is spawned for services that are not mentioned in the `subscriber_list`.
-For example, if you run builder with `–v 3` option and `Visualizer` is not added in the `subscriber_list` of `builder_config.json` then 3 instances of Visualizer are spawned.
+For example, if you run Builder with `–v 3` option and `Visualizer` is not added in the `subscriber_list` of `builder_config.json` then 3 instances of Visualizer are spawned.
 Each instance subscribes to 3 VideoAnalytics services.
 If Visualizer is added in the `subscriber_list` of `builder_config.json`, a single Visualizer instance subscribing to 3 multiple VideoAnalytics is spawned.

-### Add EII services
+### Add OEI services

 This section provides information about adding a new service, subscribing to the [VideoAnalytics](https://github.com/open-edge-insights/video-analytics), and publishing it on a new port.

-Add a service to the EII stack as a new directory in the [IEdgeInsights](./) directory.
-The builder registers and runs any service present in its own directory in the [IEdgeInsights](./) directory.
+Add a service to the OEI stack as a new directory in the [IEdgeInsights](./) directory.
+The Builder registers and runs any service present in its own directory in the [IEdgeInsights](./) directory.
 The directory should contain the following:

 - A `docker-compose.yml` file to deploy the service as a docker container.
 The `AppName` is present in the `environment` section in the `docker-compose.yml` file.
 Before adding the `AppName` to the main `build/eii_config.json`, it is appended to the `config` and `interfaces` as `/AppName/config` and `/AppName/interfaces`.
 - A `config.json` file that contains the required config for the service to run after it is deployed.
-The `config.json` mainly consists of the following:
+The `config.json` consists of the following:
   - A `config` section, which includes the configuration-related parameters that are required to run the application.
-  - An `interfaces` section, which includes the configuration of how the service interacts with other services of the EII stack.
+  - An `interfaces` section, which includes the configuration of how the service interacts with other services of the OEI stack.

 > **NOTE**
-> For more information on adding new EII services, refer to the EII sample apps at [Samples](https://github.com/open-edge-insights/eii-samples/blob/master/README.md) written in C++, python, and Golang using the EII core libraries.
+> For more information on adding new OEI services, refer to the OEI sample apps at [Samples](https://github.com/open-edge-insights/eii-samples/blob/master/README.md) written in C++, python, and Golang using the OEI core libraries.
 The following example shows how to write the **config.json** for any new service, subscribe to **VideoAnalytics**, and publish on a new port:

 ```javascript